FAQ

 What will happen at my first session?

 Your first session with a new psychologist will involve a ‘clinical assessment’.
-With Dr Torres, this clinical assessment will comprise two phases – completion of questionnaires & consent form, followed by a clinical interview (discussion).
+This will sometimes comprise two phases – completion of questionnaires & consent form, followed by a clinical interview (discussion).

 The questionnaires are not diagnostic, but do provide a ‘psychological snapshot’ of your mental health at the time, and are a good a starting point for the assessment.
 This is an important baseline measure that can be used to evaluate treatment gains.